The Tradition of Horse Paintings in Art

 Eugene Delacroix – Horse Frightened by Lightning

 One of the leading figures of French romanticism was Eugene Delacroix.
-This Master is known for his use of expressive brushstrokes and his study of the optical effects of color that would eventually influence the emergence of Impressionist movement.
-For Delacroix, the color was the main mean of expression.
+This Master is known for his use of expressive brushstrokes and his study of the optical effects of color that would eventually influence the emergence of the Impressionist movement.
+For Delacroix, color was the main mean of expression.
 He painted a huge number of horse paintings, but Horse Frightened by Lightning is certainly the most famous one.
-The painting was executed in 1825, and can be found in Museum of Fine Arts, Budapest.
+The painting was executed in 1825 and can be found in the Museum of Fine Arts, Budapest.

 Edgar Degas – At the Races